provenance-io/docs/faq/hash-utility-token-faq.md

 ## Does Provenance Blockchain have a token?

-Yes, the Provenance Blockchain blockchain network has the Hash utility token that is used to pay for transactions \(gas fees\), staking, and grants.
+Yes, the Provenance Blockchain network has the Hash utility token that is used to pay for transactions \(gas fees\), staking, and grants.

 ## What is the initial allocation of Hash? <a id="what-is-the-initial-allocation-of-hash"></a>